Help your grandparents get active with these strengthening exercises for the elderly. Your grandparents can even do them while sitting down!

 Besides bringing them for walks around the park, why not help them to do strength exercises and balance exercises too?

-By doing these strength-training exercises for seniors at least twice a week, these exercises can help your grandparents move better, improve balance, build strength and feel more upbeat brisk walking in the evening or when they go marketing.
+By doing a variety of exercises, including such strength-training exercises, at least 3 times a week, your grandparents can move better, improve their balance, build strength and feel more upbeat brisk walking in the evening or when they go marketing.
 They might even feel strong enough to start learning tai chi!

 Exercise also lowers blood pressure and helps maintain a healthy heart rate.